Weight Loss; Sudden Weight Loss Anxiety Symptom

 Similar to eliminating any anxiety symptom, you can eliminate anxiety-related weight loss by dealing with your anxiety issues, reducing your body’s stress, and giving your body ample time to respond favorably.
-As your body eliminates its stress-response hyperstimulated state and returns to a normal level of stress and stimulation, anxiety-related weight loss should subside.
+As your body recovers from hyperstimulation, anxiety-related weight loss should subside.

-- Work with a Natural Nutritional Therapist to get ideas on how to increase your body’s energy resources, as well as how to counteract the adverse effects of stress- and anxiety-related stomach and digestive problems.
+A Nutrition Science Practitioner can give you ideas about how to increase your body’s energy resources, as well as how to counteract the adverse effects of stress- and anxiety-related stomach and digestive problems.

 Nevertheless, getting regular good sleep, eliminating unnecessary stress responses, faithfully practicing your recovery strategies, addressing your underlying factors, passively accepting your sensations and symptoms, containing worry, and remaining patient will bring results…in time.
 When you do the right work the body HAS TO recover.